irmakoz1/multiperson_keypoint_action_recognition/README.md

 | **Tracker** | SimpleMPT | Kalman filter + IOU with NMS | Custom implementation |

 # Optimisation Tips:
   - Increase --process_interval (e.g., 4 or 5) to reduce processing load.

   - Lower --det_input_size to 320 240 for faster detection.

   - Use GPU (--device cuda) if available – this is the biggest speedup.

   - Quantise models with ONNX or TorchScript for faster CPU inference.

   - Disable skeleton drawing if not needed (--draw_skeleton False).

 ### Troubleshooting
   “No such file: …” – ensure you have class_info.json.

   PyAV cannot find camera – use camera index (e.g., 0) or install PyAV and provide the exact name as shown in Windows Device Manager.

   Low FPS – increase --process_interval, lower --det_input_size, and ensure you are using GPU.

   Duplicate tracks – adjust --iou_thresh and --max_lost in the tracker; the pipeline already applies NMS.

   Poor keypoint accuracy – increase detection confidence (--conf_thresh), use raw detection boxes (the pipeline does this by default after the tracker update), or expand bounding   boxes slightly in the code.

 ### Acknowledgements
-This project uses several excellent open‑source libraries:
+This project uses several open‑source libraries:

 [Ultralytics YOLO](https://github.com/ultralytics/ultralytics) – object detection.